The complex exponential is

 which converges absolutely on all of .
 Substituting and separating real and imaginary parts by parity of :

 recognizing the cosine and sine series.
-So Euler’s formula is the statement that the series, evaluated at , splits exactly into the cosine and sine series.
+So Euler’s formula is just the series, evaluated at , splitting into the cosine and sine series.

 In context